 Be Aware of Body Language

 Dogs use body language to communicate.
 Pay attention to what your dog's body language is telling you.
-A dog who is afraid or unhappy about having his territory invaded has the potential to bite.
-Things such as bared teeth, raised hackles, a lowered head, or ears lying flat against the head are signs that a dog is uncomfortable and may bite.
-If you notice a dog displaying this type of body language, give him some space.
-Advise others to do so as well.
+A dog who is afraid or unhappy about having its territory invaded has the potential to bite.
+Behaviors such as bared teeth, raised hackles, a lowered head, or ears lying flat against the head are signs that a dog is uncomfortable and may bite.
+If you notice a dog displaying this type of body language, give it some space and advise others to do so as well.
 Remove your dog from the situation as soon as you feel safe to do so.

 Don't Stop a Dog's Growls

 A better option is to pay attention when your dog growls.
-Is he growling at someone approaching his food bowl, a child running past, a person cornering him?
+Is it growling at someone approaching his food bowl, a child running past, a person cornering him?
 Once you know why your dog is growling, you can begin a dog training program to teach your dog to become more comfortable in those situations.
-In this way, you correct the problem that causes potential aggression rather than taking away your dog's ability to warn you he may bite.
-Once your dog is more comfortable in a given situation, he won't feel the need to growl.
+In this way, you correct the problem that causes potential aggression rather than taking away your dog's ability to warn you it may bite.
+Once your dog is more comfortable in a given situation, it won't feel the need to growl.